fredeco-gh/Geoagent/README.md

 Click a building on the map to select it, then click **Analyze heating needs** in the sidebar to open the heating panel.
 There you can configure the simulation year, building type, usable floor area, energy efficiency class, and demand type (space heating, domestic hot water, or combined).
 Click **Generate heating needs** to run the computation.

-The app is designed to fetch real hourly demand profiles from the [PROFet API](https://www.sintef.no/en/projects/2019/profet/) — a statistical model of Norwegian building energy use.
+The app is designed to fetch real hourly demand profiles from the [PROFet API](https://flexibilitysuite.byggforsk.no/ModelingToolsZEN_PROFet.pdf) — a statistical model of Norwegian building energy use.
 Ground temperature is derived from ERA5-Land climate normals (1991–2020) at the building's coordinates.
 The generated profile is then available to the agent's borehole simulation tools.

 > **Note:** PROFet requires an API key that is not included in this repository.
 Without it, the app falls back to a synthetic heating demand timeseries so the rest of the workflow (borehole simulation, Fimbul validation) can still be exercised.
-To enable real building heating profiles, add a PROFet API key to your `.env` file once access has been arranged.
+To enable PROFet building heating profiles, set `PROFET_API_TOKEN=your-key` in your `.env` file once access has been arranged.
+Moreover, you must write code in `geoagent_app/energy_demand.py` to generate the heating profile timeseries from the PROFet results on the basis of its response format.

 > **Note:** The **Look up floor area** button in the heating panel retrieves usable floor area (bruksareal) from SBHub (Smart Building Hub).
 This requires an `SBHUB_API_TOKEN` in your `.env` file.
 Without it the lookup returns an error, but the rest of the workflow is unaffected — you can still use the default synthetic floor area or enter a value manually.

 ### Borehole field simulation (pygfunction)

-Given a building's demand profile, the agent can design a borehole heat exchanger field — specifying the number of boreholes, depth, spacing, pattern, and thermal properties — and run a [pygfunction](https://github.com/MassimoCimmino/pygfunction) g-function simulation to predict hourly carrier-fluid temperatures (T_in and T_out) over the full demand period.
+Given a building's demand profile, the agent can design a borehole heat exchanger field — specifying the number of boreholes, depth, spacing, pattern, and thermal properties — and run a [pygfunction](https://github.com/MassimoCimmino/pygfunction) g-function simulation to predict hourly carrier-fluid inlet/outlet temperatures (T_in and T_out) over the full demand period.
 The agent warns when T_in drops below 0 °C (freeze risk).
-Pattern options are rectangular, sunflower, circular, and polygonal, with optional per-borehole overrides for geometry.
+Pattern options are rectangular, sunflower, circular, and polygonal, with optional per-borehole overrides.

 ### Fimbul reservoir simulation

 Wells and well parks on the map can be simulated directly with [Fimbul.jl](https://github.com/fredeco-gh/Fimbul), a physics-based PDE simulator for geothermal systems built on [JutulDarcy.jl](https://github.com/sintefmath/JutulDarcy.jl).
-Click a well to auto-populate simulation parameters from its metadata, then click **Run simulation** in the sidebar or ask the agent to run it.
+Click a well to auto-populate simulation parameters from its metadata, then click **Run simulation** in the sidebar or ask the agent to run a simulation.
 Supported configurations:

 | Case type | Description |
 |---|---|